plausible/docs/docs/proxy/guides/cloudflare.md

 title: Proxying Plausible Analytics through Cloudflare
 ---

 You can use Cloudflare Workers to proxy your Plausible Analytics requests.
+Cloudflare Workers offers free service for up to 100,000 requests per day.
+All you need to set it up is a free Cloudflare account.

 Step 0: Sign up if you already haven't